 Director – Don Edmonds, Screenplay – Langton Stafford, Producer – William J. Brody, Photography – Dean Cundey & Glenn Roland, Makeup Effects – Joe Blasco, Art Direction – Mike Riva.
-Production Company – Mount Everest Enterprises
+Production Company – Mount Everest Enterprises.

 Dyanne Thorne (Ilsa), Michael Thayer (Adam Scott), Victor Alexander [Jerry Delony] (El Sharif), Wolfgang Roehm (Dr Kaiser), Tanya Boyd (Satin), Marilyn Joy (Velvet), Bobby Woods (The Prince), Elke Von [Uschi Digard] (Inga Lindstrom), Haji (Alina Cordova), Su Ling (Katsina), C.D.
 LaFleur [George ‘Buck’ Flower] (Beggar)

-The notorious former Nazi commandant Ilsa is now working as the harem keeper for El Sharif, the sheik of an oil-rich Middle Eastern kingdom.
+The former Nazi commandant Ilsa is now working as the harem keeper for El Sharif, the sheik of an oil-rich Middle Eastern kingdom.
 On his orders, she kidnaps women he desires and tortures them to make them compliant slaves for his harem.
-Dr Kaiser travels there to negotiate an oil treaty on behalf of the US government.
+Dr Kaiser arrives to negotiate an oil treaty on behalf of the US government.
 El Sharif decides the girls must be gotten rid of before Kaiser arrives so Ilsa arranges a slave auction to sell them off.
 Kaiser’s right hand man Adam Scott has infiltrated the harem with a spy but she is found and tortured by Ilsa.
 As Kaiser’s party arrive, Adam seduces Ilsa and she finds herself responding to his charms.
 This angers El Sharif who decides Ilsa must be punished for betraying him.

-The welcome thing about Ilsa, Harem Keeper of the Oil Sheiks is that it despatches with connection to the first film – all essentially except Dyanne Thorne playing a woman with a taste for cruelty and sadism.
+The welcome thing about Ilsa, Harem Keeper of the Oil Sheiks is that it despatches with connection to the first film – all except Dyanne Thorne playing a woman with a taste for cruelty and sadism.
 In perhaps realising that the original ventured into an extraordinary level of bad taste, Ilsa, Harem Keeper of the Oil Sheiks dispenses with any mention of Nazism or Ilsa’s background – for all we know, and given that Ilsa was killed at the end of the first film but still appears alive and the same age thirty years later, this could an entirely different character.
 As a result, Ilsa, Harem Keeper of the Oil Sheiks works far better and taps far more into the 1970s sexploitation genre that some people in the 2000s insist on calling grindhouse.

-We get some great exploitation moments – like the scene where a man is condemned to a fight to the death with Ilsa’s acolytes, two topless Black women (Tanya Boyd and Marilyn Joy) who easily wrestle him into submission and then kill him.
-It’s almost like the scene with Bambi and Thumper in the James Bond film Diamonds Are Forever (1971) having been taken to its logical conclusion.
+We get some great exploitation moments – like the scene where a man is condemned to a fight to the death with Ilsa’s acolytes, two topless Black women (Tanya Boyd and Marilyn Joi) who easily wrestle him into submission and then kill him.
+It is almost like the scene with Bambi and Thumper in the James Bond film Diamonds Are Forever (1971) having been taken to its logical conclusion.

 Dyanne Thorne is not much of an actress but she has an undeniably great presence.
 She has an awesome scene where she enters a dinner party wearing a skintight black catsuit where the very revealing holes are held together with red thread, while holding the leash of a hound in either hand.
 On the other hand, the film’s sympathies seem off when it creates a villain who is greater than her with the sheik and then has Ilsa and her American lover (Michal Thayer) lead a rebellion against him.
 She is caught and tortured by the sheik in a scene where we are meant to have sympathy for her – however, part of our minds is still remembering that this is a woman who in the previous film ran a Nazi concentration camp and was seen torturing and killing prisoners.
-On the other hand, things are overturned again in a final scene that has Ilsa left imprisoned in a dungeon.
+On the other hand, things are overturned again in a final scene that leaves Ilsa imprisoned in a dungeon.